 Besides keeping your certifications and credentials current, x-ray continuing education comes with many benefits.

 In our fast-paced world, technology is advancing at a rapid pace.
-X-ray continuing education lets you learn about new technologies and trends in the industry.
+X-ray continuing education helps you learn about new technologies and trends in the industry.

 It also keeps your job skills sharp and makes you more marketable when you’re looking for a new position.
 X-ray continuing education courses also increase the chances for a promotion or raise.